skycoin/cx/README.md

 this in your terminal:

 ```
-CX REPL
+CX 0.5.6
-More information about CX is available at http://cx.skycoin.net/ and https://github.com/skycoin/cx
+More information about CX is available at http://cx.skycoin.net/ and https://github.com/skycoin/cx/

 :func main {...
 	*
 ```

 This is the CX REPL